 There are similar provisions in the PIPL, under which the CAC is responsible for the overall planning and coordination of personal information protection, and related supervision and regulation.
 Relevant authorities under the State Council are responsible for personal information protection, and the supervision and regulation thereof within their respective scope of duties according to the provisions of the PIPL and relevant laws and administrative regulations.
 The duties for personal information protection, and the supervision and management thereof to be performed by the relevant authorities at the county level or above, shall be determined according to relevant state regulations.

 The effect of local laws on foreign business

-As the draft PIPL has been released, companies should also pay attention to its provisions and keep a close eye on the revision and finalisation of it.
+As the PIPL has been promulgated, companies should also pay attention to its provisions and keep a close eye on its complementary guidelines and specifications.

-Foreign companies also need to pay close attention to various campaigns launched by the government against the wrongful or unlawful collection and processing of personal information, and make corrections to their data handling practice and privacy policies in relation to websites and apps, failing which they may be penalised and suffer reputational damages.
+Foreign companies also need to pay close attention to various campaigns launched by the government against the wrongful or unlawful collection and processing of personal information, and make corrections to their data processing practice and privacy policies in relation to websites and apps, failing which they may be penalised and suffer reputational damage.

 See ‘China: Data Localisation’, ‘The effect of local laws on foreign business’ in this book.

 The PIPL sets out several principles for processing personal information: